Magnetopause: Characteristics

 The magnetic field lines of the planet's magnetic field are not stationary.
-They are continuously joining or merging with magnetic field lines of the interplanetary magnetic field.
+They are continuously joining or merging with magnetic field lines of the interplanetary magnetic field in a process called magnetic reconnection.
 The joined field lines are swept back over the poles into the planetary magnetic tail.
 In the tail, the field lines from the planet's magnetic field are re-joined and start moving toward night-side of the planet.
 The physics of this process was first explained by Dungey (1961).
+As such, the process is now referred to as the Dungey Cycle.

 If one assumed that magnetopause was just a boundary between a magnetic field in a vacuum and a plasma with a weak magnetic field embedded in it, then the magnetopause would be defined by electrons and ions penetrating one gyroradius into the magnetic field domain.
 Since the gyro-motion of electrons and ions is in opposite directions, an electric current flows along the boundary.
 The actual magnetopause is much more complex.

 Estimating the standoff distance to the magnetopause

 If the pressure from particles within the magnetosphere is neglected, it is possible to estimate the distance to the part of the magnetosphere that faces the Sun.
 The condition governing this position is that the dynamic ram pressure from the solar wind is equal to the magnetic pressure from the Earth's magnetic field: